 The SPLnet engineer at event control was able to use this data, in combination with the subjective analysis of the information received from the mobile monitoring engineers, to identify the source of any sound pressure level exceedances at the event perimeter.
 Any perimeter exceedances detected by SPLnet or the mobile monitoring engineers caused by external factors were identified.
-Any potential exceedances caused by Listen Out Sydney 2019 sound reinforcement systems were identified and immediately actioned by event control.
+Any potential exceedances caused by the Knotfest sound reinforcement systems were identified and immediately actioned by event control.